 pCloud has great file-sharing features on its paid plans,

-including options like adding a password or expiration date.
+including options like adding a password or an expiration date.

 dropbox file share